amaloy/amaloy.github.io/kubernetes-minimalist-cd.md

-# Absolute Minimalist Continuous Deployment with Kubernetes
+# Minimalist Continuous Deployment with Kubernetes

 In this article we're going to talk about a way to use Kubernetes as the last leg for continuous deployment.
 This is not to say this is the _only_ way to go about continuous deployment with Kubernetes, it is simply a very minimalist (and therefore easy) approach to doing so.